Everything you need to know about working with remote teams effectively, in details

-The most common mistake we see other businesses do with their content marketing strategy is not producing enough distributional content.
+Other businesses’ most common mistake with their content marketing strategy is not producing enough distributional content.
 Content marketing strategy only starts with your blog, but for sure doesn’t end there.

 Your pipeline is one of the major elements of content strategy.
-It should reflect the step-by-step process you follow for content production starting with an idea for content production, continuing to writing and editing, and all the way to the last piece of distributional content you create.
+It should reflect the step-by-step process you follow for content production, starting with an idea for content production, continuing to write and edit, and to the last piece of distributional content you create.

-For better cooperation, especially when it comes to remote, distributed or freelance teams, I strongly recommend using a task management tool.
+For better cooperation, especially when it comes to remote, distributed, or freelance teams, I strongly recommend using a task management tool.
 Having a variety of content strategy tools is extremely important, but, to be honest, ever since I started, I have never tried using anything except Trello for only one reason: it does the job.
-It’s very simple and lets you create as many task lists as you want, which is the best thing for keeping track of the process, especially when you have to manage several people at once.
+It’s straightforward and lets you create as many task lists as you want, which is the best thing for keeping track of the process, especially when managing several people at once.

 For example, here’s how our process looks now:

 - One of the content writers reviews the topic.
-If they have enough expertise to write the article on their own, they write a pitch.
-If they don’t, they either ask one of the in-house experts for an interview or ask the strategist to write the pitch for them.
+They write a pitch if they have enough expertise to write the article on their own.
+If they don’t, they either ask one of the in-house experts for an interview or ask the strategist to write the pitch for them;

-- An editor (or whoever plays this role in your company) reviews the draft, and highlights the parts that need to be rewritten and corrects the mistakes.
+- An editor (or whoever plays this role in your company) reviews the draft, highlights the parts that need to be rewritten, and corrects the mistakes;

-- Social media manager writes the posts for Facebook, Twitter, LinkedIn, Quora, Reddit, and whatever other channels you prefer.
+- The social media manager writes the posts for Facebook, Twitter, LinkedIn, Quora, Reddit, and whatever other channels you prefer;

 - Content writers rewrite content for guest posts and Medium publications.

-Of course, some of the content you are going to create will require additional work and out of the box thinking.
-But if you’re only starting out with content marketing, and you need fast and significant results, I highly recommend a simple and clear conveyor-belt-type process that’s going to be easy to scale even in case of a bus factor situation.
+Of course, some of your content will require additional work and out-of-the-box thinking.
+But if you’re only starting out with content marketing and you need fast and significant results, I highly recommend a simple and clear conveyor-belt-type process that will be easy to scale even in a bus factor situation.

-If your audience is a demanding one (like ours) the quality of content can’t be underestimated.
+If your audience is demanding (like ours), the quality of content can’t be underestimated.
 And, trust my experience, finding a great writer who is also an expert in your niche is not only expensive, it’s difficult even if the money isn’t an issue.